 If your child is ill, please keep them home.
-If your child is tired, or just tired of school, please send them anyway.
-New information is taught daily, and it can be difficult to learn when a student is not present for the lesson.
-Assignments need to be completed regardless of an absence.
-Students will have the same number of days to make up the work as they were absent.
+If your child is tired (or just tired of school), please send them anyway.
+Students will have a commensurate number of days to make up the work as they were absent.
 I will do my best to get homework to your child at home if that is a good option, otherwise I'll be gracious about make-up assignments and tests.

 Assignments and Homework

 Daily assignments will be written and displayed on the white board.
-Each student is responsible to record these assignments in his/her school Planner/Agenda, every day.
-Most of the time, they will also be visible on Jupiter Grades on the date that they are due.
-Parents/guardians ~ in order to support and encourage your child’s success it is important that you check the Planner/Agenda each night and review the assignments with your child, signing their agenda each night, making sure that all assignments have been written down, homework has been completed, and there has been sufficient preparation for tests.
+Each student is responsible to record these assignments in his/her school Planner/Agenda every day.
+Most of the time, they will also be visible on Jupiter Grades before the date that they are due.
+Parents/guardians ~ in order to support and encourage your child’s success it is important that you check the Planner/Agenda each night and review the assignments with your child, making sure that all assignments have been written down, homework has been completed, and they are able to sufficiently prepare for tests.
 Any class work that has not been finished in class is homework that night.
 Please see “Academic Assignments and Homework” section, attached, and in the Parent handbook.